dansomrob/Matchbox_Radio/README.md

 Specifically we lookat common emitter transistors, as wellas biasing transistors.

-We also explore some important transistor circuits, such as current mirrors and differential pairs.
+We also explore some important transistor circuits, such as current mirrors and darlington pairs.

 ##  Amplifiers